Barnstable House

 A lawyer who had opened an office in one of the spaces on the first floor was working at his desk, and saw and heard the latch to his door open.

-He saw a sprit of a woman, with a hatchet in her hand, calmly walk through, on her way to do a chore, like killing a chicken for dinner?
+He saw a spirit of a woman, with a hatchet in her hand, calmly walk through, on her way to do a chore, like killing a chicken for dinner?

 This same lawyer saw the same woman churning butter by the fireplace.

-Perhaps she is the entity who preferred that the old-fashioned tallow candle chandelier be lighted, and would do so herself, during the time when The Barnstable House was an inn, catering to tourists and visitors to the area.
+Perhaps she is the entity who preferred that the old-fashioned tallow candle chandelier be lighted, and would do so herself, when the Barnstable House was an inn, catering to tourists and visitors to the area.

 STILL HAUNTED?